rondon23/rondon23/README.md

 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=https://github.com/rondon23)](https://github.com/rondon23)
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/bruno-rondon-da-silva/)](https://www.linkedin.com/in/bruno-rondon-da-silva/)

+### :punch: About
+> Graduated in Mechatronics Engineering, working in Web systems development for public management.
+Currently works as a .NET developer, working with systems with the MVC architecture, Razor, WebForms and Asp.Net core.
+It studies modern development technologies and tools such as Vue js, Angular and React and techniques for applying artificial intelligence and machine learning using Phyton, R and Scala for the analysis of large databases.

 <!--
 **rondon23/rondon23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.